Valiantsin2021/api-coverage-tracker/readme.md

 For Axios and Fetch clients, it also tracks the previous coverage statistics.

-For Playwright due to specifics of Playwright workers spawn logics this functionality is not available at the moment.

 For Postman collections it also tracks the previous coverage statistics.

 ## Features